Mazari takes notice of DG Khan incident

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-Islamabad : Taking notice of media reports appearing in a section of press and social media in which a woman was screaming as she was manhandled by some men who introduced themselves as officials of Darul Aman in Dera Ghazi Khan, Federal Minister for Human Rights Dr. Shireen M Mazari has directed relevant departments to conduct a fact finding and take immediate action.
+Islamabad: Taking notice of media reports appearing in a section of the press and social media in which a woman was screaming as she was manhandled by some men who introduced themselves as officials of Darul Aman in Dera Ghazi Khan, Federal Minister for Human Rights Dr. Shireen M Mazari has directed the relevant departments to conduct fact finding and take immediate action.

-The statement says that Dr. Shireen M Mazari had a telephonic conversation with the Deputy Commissioner DG Khan and concerned officials of Darul Aman and social Welfare department and asked them to hold a departmental inquiry over the matter.
+The statement says that Dr. Shireen M Mazari had a telephonic conversation with the deputy commissioner, DG Khan, and concerned officials of Darul Aman and Social Welfare department and asked them to hold a departmental inquiry over the matter.
 She also directed them to appoint female staff in Darul Aman instead of male staff.
-As per the directives of the Federal Minister, Deputy Commissioner DG Khan again visited the Darul Aman to look into the matter.
+As per the directives of the federal minister, the deputy commissioner DG Khan again visited the Darul Aman to look into the matter.

-Islamabad : Taking notice of media reports appearing in a section of press and social media in which a woman was screaming as she was manhandled by some men who introduced themselves as officials of Darul Aman in Dera Ghazi Khan, Federal Minister for Human Rights Dr. Shireen M Mazari has directed relevant departments to conduct a fact finding and take immediate action.
+Islamabad: Taking notice of media reports appearing in a section of the press and social media in which a woman was screaming as she was manhandled by some men who introduced themselves as officials of Darul Aman in Dera Ghazi Khan, Federal Minister for Human Rights Dr. Shireen M Mazari has directed the relevant departments to conduct fact finding and take immediate action.

-The statement says that Dr. Shireen M Mazari had a telephonic conversation with the Deputy Commissioner DG Khan and concerned officials of Darul Aman and social Welfare department and asked them to hold a departmental inquiry over the matter.
+The statement says that Dr. Shireen M Mazari had a telephonic conversation with the deputy commissioner, DG Khan, and concerned officials of Darul Aman and Social Welfare department and asked them to hold a departmental inquiry over the matter.
 She also directed them to appoint female staff in Darul Aman instead of male staff.
-As per the directives of the Federal Minister, Deputy Commissioner DG Khan again visited the Darul Aman to look into the matter.
+As per the directives of the federal minister, the deputy commissioner DG Khan again visited the Darul Aman to look into the matter.

 Comments